 You only need to convey important information and keep the conversation going.

-How are you going to create this contract?
+How are you going to create your contract?

 - a course, available exclusively in the artist’s Courtyard, designed to help you step-by-step create your contract and includes multiple contract templates (including a freelance and coaching contract!)